mprimi/portable-secret/README.md

 Please use [GH issue](https://github.com/mprimi/portable-secret/issues) to report a problem and make improvement suggestions.
 For everything else, start a [GH Discussion](https://github.com/mprimi/portable-secret/discussions).

-E-mail is good too.
-My homepage has my address (and PGP key), you can find it through my [GH profile](https://github.com/mprimi).
+I'm happy to talk over email too.
+You can find the address (and PGP key) on my homepage, which is linked in my [GH profile](https://github.com/mprimi).